Easy Cherry Crisp is a warm, comforting dessert with a sweet, juicy filling and a golden crunch topping. Try making today!

 Nutrition

-Yes, you can prepare Cherry Crisp in advance a couple of ways.
-If you plan on freezing your Cherry Crisp to bake or reheat later, prepare it in a freezer safe baking pan that has a lid or can be wrapped tightly.
+Yes, you can prepare this in advance, in a couple of ways.
+If you plan on freezing it to bake or reheat later, prepare it in a freezer-safe baking pan with a lid or wrap tightly.
 Below are a few ways you can make this cherry dessert ahead of time.

-- Unbaked: Assemble the Cherry Crisp then wrap the pan tightly with plastic wrap then foil to prevent moisture build up.
+- Unbaked: Assemble the Cherry Crisp, then wrap the pan tightly with plastic wrap and foil to prevent moisture buildup.
 Refrigerate for up to 2 days, freeze for up to 4 months, before baking uncovered.
 If baking from frozen, add 5-10 minutes to the baking time.

-- Baked: Bake the Cherry Crisp then let it completely cool before covering tightly with plastic wrap and foil then storing for up to 3 days in the fridge or 3 months in the freezer.
+- Baked: Bake, then let it completely cool before covering tightly with plastic wrap and foil, then storing for up to 3 days in the fridge or 3 months in the freezer.
 Reheat thawed or frozen, covered in foil, in the oven at 350 degrees.
-If refrigerated, it’s best reheating within the first 24 hours.
+If refrigerated, it’s best reheated within the first 24 hours.

 How to Store

-- Store: After it’s cooked, Cherry Crisp will stay good at room temperature for up to 2 days.
-Once it’s cooled, cover leftovers with wrap or store them in an airtight container, and keep the dish in a cool place.
+- Store: After it’s cooked, it will stay good at room temperature for up to 2 days.
+Once it’s cooled, cover leftovers with a wrap or store them in an airtight container, and keep the dish in a cool place.
 You can also store it in the refrigerator for up to 5 days.

 Frequent Questions